StefanGrimminck/ES6-T62/assignment6/paper.md

  ![ACtivation Type Register SIC2_ATR](https://github.com/StefanGrimminck/ES6-T62/blob/master/assignment6/images/Activation_Type_Register.png)

  ### Convertions with the ADC
- Now that the button works and triggers the `adc_interrupt (int irq, void * dev_id)` function, we can start working on using the ADC itself.
+ Now that the button works we can start working on using the ADC itself.

 The ADC interrupt are requested with the following code:
 ```c